-- Don’t eat at restaurants.
+- Reduce restaurant outings.
 As enjoyable as restaurant meals may be, they add up, especially when they become a regular habit for how you eat your daily meals.

 - Plan your meals.
-Meal planning helps you avoid last-minute shopping trips, impulse purchases, and restaurant meals because you know exactly what to buy.
+Meal planning helps you avoid last-minute shopping trips, impulse purchases, and restaurant meals.

 3. Work up to your due date

 Depending on your health and your doctor’s recommendations, you may be able to work up to your due date as a way to stash more of your income.
-By postponing maternity leave as long as possible, you’re extending your earning time because you’ll be working for a longer period of time before giving birth.
+By postponing maternity leave, you’re extending your earning time by working for a longer period before giving birth.

-Delaying your maternity leave as long as possible also helps postpone other expenses, such as childcare.
-For instance, you’d be able to hire a nanny or enroll in day care when your baby is three-months-old versus two.
+Delaying the time you’re off work also helps postpone other expenses like childcare.
+For instance, you’d be able to hire a nanny or enroll in daycare when your baby is three-months-old versus two.

 4. Use your vacation time